 There are a few potential causes that lead to an AC freeze and solutions for this problem.
 If your AC unit looks like it belongs in the Arctic, we hope these tips help your stress melt away!

 1. Restricted Airflow

-One of the most common reasons why an AC unit is freezing up is because of restricted airflow.
+Restricted airflow is one of the most common reasons why an AC unit may freeze.
 This is typically a result of dirty filters or blocked vents.
-When dirty filters block airflow with built up debris, humidity can settle on the coils, causing your unit to freeze.
+When dirty filters block airflow with built-up debris, humidity can settle on the coils, causing your unit to freeze.
 It is recommended that you check your filters every month, especially during months your unit works extra hard, and choose the right filters for your unit.

 If your unit is running low or leaking refrigerant, your AC will not function properly.
-Consistent airflow, temperature and pressure are necessary to keep your AC in balance.
+Consistent airflow, temperature, and pressure are necessary to keep your AC in balance.
 If the pressure goes down, the temperature of the refrigerant will also go down, causing condensation to freeze and form ice.
-Unlike changing your air filter, replacing the refrigerant must be done by a professional.
+Unlike changing your air filter, a professional must replace the refrigerant.
 If you suspect your unit is low on refrigerant, call us today.

 Your HVAC system is meant to cool your home as well as remove humidity from the air.
 Humidity taken out of the air by your AC unit condenses into a drip tray.
 This tray can overflow if the drain line has blockages, causing increased humidity in the unit and eventual freezing.
-To prevent this problem, call a professional or remove debris yourself, if visible.
+To prevent this problem and protect your cool air, call a professional or remove debris yourself, if visible.

 5. Dirty Evaporator Coils